-Non-DOE/NNSA FFRDCs are not eligible to apply for funding as prime or subrecipient for AOI 1a, AOI 2, or AOI 14.
+Non-DOE/NNSA FFRDCs are not eligible to apply for funding as prime or subrecipient for AOI 1a and AOI 2.

 Federal agencies and instrumentalities (other than DOE) are eligible to apply for funding as a subrecipient, but are not eligible to apply as a prime recipient.